Pabau - Clinic Software for your Business | Go Paperless Today

 As soon as you receive notice of a CQC investigation, it’s crucial to acknowledge it promptly.
 Immediately notify key personnel, including senior management, compliance officers, and legal advisors.

-Quick communication ensures that everyone is informed and can start taking appropriate actions right away, which is vital for coordinating an effective response.
+Quick communication ensures that everyone is informed and can start taking appropriate action right away, which is vital for coordinating an effective response.

 2. Assemble a response team